logicality-io/libs/libs/lambda/readme.md

 - Please create an issue if there is a bug with a full reproducible.

 Generally though, the purpose of this is primarily for Logicality's use cases and clients.
 Activities will be prioritized around such.
-Feel free to copy and internalise if you don't want to take a dependency.
+Feel free to copy/fork/ vendorise if you don't want to take a dependency.